Tuesday, September 16, 2025

 “I will set up shepherds over them who will feed them; and they shall fear no more, nor be dismayed, nor shall they be lacking, says the Lord.”
 Jeremiah 23:4

-Ezra, Zechariah and Haggai were some of the faithful shepherds whom God raised up to shepherd them when they returned from captivity back to Jerusalem.
+Ezra, Zechariah and Haggai were faithful shepherds whom God raised up to shepherd the people of Judah when they returned from captivity to Jerusalem.

 Nehemiah 8:1-2 says, “Ezra the priest brought the Law before the assembly of men and women and... read from it in the open square that was in front of the Water Gate from morning until midday... and the ears of all the people were attentive to the Book of the Law.”
 He faithfully fed God’s sheep with God’s Word.